Training-Free Activation Sparsity in Large Language Models: Related Work

 Recent work has thus focused on {reintroducing activation sparsity} in newer architectures. \citet{mirzadeh2023relustrikesbackexploiting} replace SiLU or GeLU activation functions with ReLU, followed by continued pretraining on hundreds of billions of tokens. \citet{zhang2024relu2winsdiscoveringefficient} experiment with different activations and find Squared ReLU \citep{so2022primersearchingefficienttransformers} to be the most effective replacement. \citet{song2024turbosparseachievingllm} and \citet{song2024prosparseintroducingenhancingintrinsic} introduce techniques such as activation regularization to push sparsity even higher in adapted models. \citet{wang2024qsparselargelanguagemodels} combine magnitude pruning with Squared ReLU and quantized activations, and establish scaling laws for sparsely activated LLMs during pretraining.

-\citet{lee2024catscontextuallyawarethresholdingsparsity} propose \emph{CATS}, and realize {training-free activation sparsity} on SwiGLU based LLMs by applying magnitude pruning on the output of $\textbf{W}_\text{gate}$, with the intuition that in the training-free setting, ReLU-based methods suboptimally zero out nontrivial negative values but keep positive values with lower magnitude intact.
+\citet{lee2024cats} propose \emph{CATS}, and realize {training-free activation sparsity} on SwiGLU based LLMs by applying magnitude pruning on the output of $\textbf{W}_\text{gate}$, with the intuition that in the training-free setting, ReLU-based methods suboptimally zero out nontrivial negative values but keep positive values with lower magnitude intact.
 They achieve up to 50\% sparsity in $\textbf{W}_\text{up}$ and $\textbf{W}_\text{down}$ for Mistral and Llama-2-7B.
 However, other matrices including $\textbf{W}_\text{gate}$ and $\textbf{W}_\text{q,k,v,o}$ are computed densely, resulting in lower model-wide sparsity (roughly 25\%), whereas we target every matrix in the model.
+We refer the reader to Appendix \ref{appendix:trans-arch} for formal definitions of the weight matrices and their interactions within each Transformer block.